fideloper/Vaprobash/readme.md

 * PHP 5.5
 * [This vhost](https://gist.github.com/fideloper/2710970) bash script is installed to get you started with setting up a virtual host.
 This will make use of [xip.io](http://xip.io), creating a virtual host for [192.168.33.10.xip.io](192.168.33.10.xip.io).

+By default, the web root will the `/vagrant`, which I suggest you change as needed (within `/etc/apache2/sites-available/192.168.33.10.xip.io.conf').
+The Laravel installation script will change the document root.

 ### LEMP (Linux, Nginx, MySQL, PHP)

 This will install: